lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 An automated backup system provides security for the HOME-directories on the cluster on a daily basis.
-This is the reason why we urge users to store (large) temporary data (like checkpoint files) on the /scratch -Filesystem or at local scratch disks.
+This is the reason why we urge users to store (large) temporary data (like checkpoint files) on the /scratch filesystem or at local scratch disks.

 **Please note**: We have set `ulimit -c 0` as a default to prevent users from filling the disk with the dump of a crashed program. bash -users can use `ulimit -Sc unlimited` to enable the debugging